json-schema-org/blog/README.md

 - It's powered by [Next.js](https://nextjs.org/)
 - It uses [Tailwind](https://tailwindcss.com/) CSS framework
-- It WILL be deployed using cloudflare pages
+- It is deployed using cloudflare pages

 ## Requirements